It’s Newspaper in Education Week

 Newspaper in Education – NIE – is a collaboration between schools and the nation’s newspapers to use newspapers as educational resources.
 The goal is to promote literacy and encourage students to develop reading newspapers into a lifetime habit.

-During 2013, more than 60,000 copies of The Messenger were provided to schools as part of the NIE initiative.
+During 2012, 24,000 copies of The Messenger were provided to schools as part of the NIE initiative.

 Teachers incorporate the newspaper in a wide variety of classroom subjects, from current events to math and science.
 At the elementary level, students might read the Mini Page or learn to track the weather in cities across the United States.
 As students mature, they may begin to discuss the impact of local, state and national news events, or use the ads to learn about budgeting and how to be critical consumers.

 In many ways, the newspaper is a “living textbook,” recording history as it happens.

 In an era when almost too much raw information is available to anyone who seeks it, newspapers help to organize the intimidating array of data and make it understandable to readers.
 That function is especially critical because information overload can cause more confusion than enlightenment.
 Such bewilderment can lead to nonparticipation in civic life.
 Newspapers help overcome that problem by sorting information into categories that are manageable intellectually.
 In so doing, they help citizens interpret the complicated world around them.